FunC cookbook

 Modulo operations

-As an example, lets say that we want to run the following calculation of all 256 numbers : (xp + zp)*(xp-zp)
+As an example, let’s say we need to perform the following calculation for all 256 numbers:

-.
-Since most of those operations are used for cryptography, in the following example we are using the modulo operator for montogomery curves.
+Since these operations are commonly used in cryptography, we utilize the modulo operator for montgomery curves.

 (int) modulo_operations (int xp, int zp) {